blablacar/dgr/README.md

 This project is already valid which means that you can build it and it will result in a runnable ACI (dgr always adds busybox to the ACI).
 But you probably want to customize it at this point.

 The only mandatory information is the `aci-manifest.yml`, with only the aci `name:`.
-You can remove everything else depending on you needs.
+You can remove everything else depending on your needs.

 ## Nice other features